uafgeoteach/GEOS604_seismo/homework/HW0_GEOS604_setup.md

     ```bash
         git add -A  # add the new file to tracking
         git commit -m "first commit!"  # or whatever commit message you wanbt
-        git push  #
+        git push
     ```

 1. Please Complete your homeworks in these Jupyter notebook.
 If text answers are required please write them in markdown.
 If you need to show math, you can use latex-style math mode to do so
     >**NOTE**: If you are not familiar with Latex, this is a great opportunity to learn, it is an incredibly powerful tool for document preparation.
 But since this is not a class on Latex, you are welcome to hand write math/derivations.
 Please email me if this is your preferred method and I can provide instructions on how to upload these in conjunction with your Juypter notebooks.

->**PLEASE READ**: It would behoove you to commit and push your work often, so that there is a timestamped, version controlled backup incase your computer fails, or you are unable to complete your assignment.
-If you tell me you can't turn in your homework because "my dog ate my harddrive!", I will likely take into account the commit history for your given assignment when making any decisions/exceptions.
+>**IMPORTANT, PLEASE READ**: It would behoove you to commit and push your work often, so that there is a timestamped, version controlled backup incase your computer fails, or you are unable to complete your assignment.
+If you tell me you can't turn in your homework because "my dog ate my harddrive!", I will take into account the commit history for your given assignment when making any decisions/exceptions.

-# Problem N [0.25 Points]
+## Problem N [0.2 Points]

 1. Approximately how much time did you spend on this homework assignment?
 2. Did you find this homework particularly easy, adequate, or difficult?